-Imagine our surprise when, on a trip to Indochina two years ago, our group of travelers arrived in Saigon to find it decorated for Christmas!
+Imagine our surprise when, on a trip to Indochina several years ago, our group of travelers arrived in Saigon to find it decorated for Christmas!
 Windows of one major department store were topped with thick mounds of carved styrofoam snow.
 Our hotel lobby held a giant blue Christmas tree and a life-sized Santa Claus who swiveled his hips while he sang “Rockin’ Around the Christmas Tree.”
 When I asked our guide why a mostly Buddhist country celebrates Christmas in such a big way, he replied, “Christmas is universal now.
 It’s all about shopping.”

-Come to think of it, that’s pretty much what it’s about for many Westerners too, along with decorating our homes, reuniting with loved ones, preparing special foods and exchanging presents.
+Come to think of it, that’s pretty much what it’s about for many Christians too, along with decorating our homes, reuniting with loved ones, preparing special foods and exchanging presents.
 Amidst all the bustle I wonder how many of us actually experience the love, joy and peace that is the promise of Christmas or profoundly connect with its underlying psycho-spiritual meaning.
 And what is that meaning?
 To find it we need to use the symbolic language of mythos.

 The Christmas story takes place in a stable filled with animals at the Winter Solstice, the darkest time of year.
 Throughout the world, common associations for the symbol of darkness include the unconsciousness of our instinctual animal nature and all the ignorance, chaos, death, and moral irresponsibility that goes with it.
 Psychologically, this setting is a reference to unconsciousness, the state in which we all begin our lives and often end them as well.

 The plot centers around a virgin who gives birth to a baby boy.
 Virgins and babies symbolize innocence and the abundance of undeveloped possibilities, like the pure state of a soul ready to receive Spirit.
 Birth represents new life with its potential for growth into greater maturity and wisdom.
 And is there significance in the fact that the baby is a boy?
 Yes.
-Mary, like the Hindu goddess Durga, symbolizes the feminine source of all energy, and Jesus represents an extraordinarily hopeful new masculine form of ego-life that has manifested from the maternal matrix.
+Mary, like the Hindu goddess Durga, symbolizes the feminine source of all energy, and Jesus represents an extraordinarily hopeful new masculine form of ego-consciousness that has manifested from the maternal matrix.
 From our soul’s perspective, the significance of Jesus is that 2,000 years ago he introduced into the Near-Eastern world an unprecedented (for that place and time) new capacity for an inner birth of a deeply personal, intimate experience of Spirit.